Dorset Council (Weymouth Crematorium): Covid-19 Emergency Measures

 Members of the deceased’s household Close family members OR If the above are unable to attend, close friends

 Mourners are also reminded that they should follow the advice on social distancing at all times.
-This includes travelling to and from the funeral, whilst gathering, during the service and immediately following the service in the flower courtyard.
+This includes travelling to and from the funeral, whilst gathering, during the service and immediately following the service in the flowered courtyard.

 Live Streaming and Recording of Services